Mosasaurus: Discovery and identification

-Other species
+Later discoveries and other species

 In 1804, the Lewis and Clark Expedition discovered a now-lost fossil skeleton alongside the Missouri River, which was identified as a 45 ft long fish.
 Richard Ellis speculated in 2003 that this may have been the earliest discovery of the second species M. missouriensis, although competing speculations exist.
 In 1818, a fossil from Monmouth County, New Jersey became the first North American specimen to be correctly recognized as a Mosasaurus by scientists of the time.

-The type specimen of M. missouriensis was first described in 1834 by Richard Harlan based on a snout fragment found along the river's Big Bend.
-He coined the specific epithet and initially identified it as a species of Ichthyosaurus but later as an amphibian.
+The type specimen of M. missouriensis was first described in 1834 by Richard Harlan based on a snout fragment found along the river's Big Bend, in South Dakota.
+In reference to its discovery made in the river, he coined the specific epithet and initially identified it as a species of Ichthyosaurus but later as an amphibian named Batrachiosaurus.
 The rest of the skull had been discovered earlier by a fur-trapper, and it eventually came under the possession of prince Maximilian of Weid-Neuwied between 1832 and 1834.
-The fossil was delivered to Georg August Goldfuss in Bonn for research, who published a study in 1845.
+The fossil skull, now cataloged as RFWUIP 1327, was delivered to Georg August Goldfuss in Bonn for research, who published a study in 1845.
 The same year, Christian Erich Hermann von Meyer suspected that the skull and Harlan's snout were part of the same individual.
-This was confirmed in 2004.
+Although the snout was noted as lost at the time, Joseph Leidy erected the new combination M. missouriensis after this suggestion in 1857, which has since entered common use.
+The snout was finally found in 2004 in the collections of the MNHN under the catalog number MNHN 9587, thus confirming the initial suspicion expressed by von Meyer and followed by other authors.

-The third species was described in 1881 from fragmentary fossils in New Jersey by Edward Drinker Cope, who thought it was a giant species of Clidastes and named it Clidastes conodon.
-In 1966, it was reidentified as a species of Mosasaurus.
-In his description, Cope does not provide the etymology for the specific epithet conodon, but it is suggested that it could be a portmanteau meaning "conical tooth", derived from the Ancient Greek κῶνος (kônos, "cone") and ὀδών (odṓn, "tooth"), probably in reference to conical surface teeth smooth of the species.
+The third species M. conodon was described in 1881 by Edward Drinker Cope from a fragmentary fossil skeleton having been discovered in New Jersey, now cataloged as AMNH 1380.
+In his description, the Cope thought that it represented a giant species of Clidastes and named it Clidastes conodon.
+In 1966, Donald Baird and Gerard R. Case reidentified it as a species of Mosasaurus.
+Although Cope did not provide the etymology for the specific epithet conodon, it is suggested that it could be a portmanteau meaning "conical tooth", derived from the Ancient Greek κῶνος (kônos, "cone") and ὀδών (odṓn, "tooth"), probably in reference to conical surface teeth smooth of the species.